 Someone recently wrote to me expressing her fear about a terrible time that was ‘predicted’ to her by some astrologer.
-All I wrote to her was that even allowing such negative thoughts to enter her mind were potent enough to make those terrible things really happen to her.
+All I wrote to her was that even allowing such negative thoughts to enter her mind was potent enough to make those terrible things really happen to her.
 The subconsciousness does not differentiate between positive and negative, or good or bad.
-All it does is to convert mental images into reality.
+All it does is convert mental images into reality.

-Every night before I go to sleep, I look forward to that very important momentary actual face to face meeting with my subconscious mind when I hand over the baton of command to it and fall asleep.
-For until I wake up, it is my subconscious mind, that takes over the controls of the very systems in my body that keep me alive.
-This ensures that I wake up the following morning and open two precious gifts which are my eyes.
+Every night before I go to sleep, I look forward to that very important momentary actual face-to-face meeting with my subconscious mind when I hand over the baton of command to it and fall asleep, for until I wake up, it is my subconscious mind, that takes over the controls of the very systems in my body that keep me alive.
+This ensures that I wake up the following morning and open two precious gifts, which are my eyes.